onzag/worker-injector-generator-plugin/README.md

 # worker-injector-generator-plugin
 A very simple webpack plugin to generate injection code for workers that share common code with the main web build.

+Now supports async loading (prefer not using this option during development)

 NOTE this is a temporary fix for https://github.com/webpack/webpack/issues/6472 and it's based on the discussion there.

 # Usage (Example with hashes)